 MLIR Plugins

-This page outlines documentation on how to start developping an MLIR plugin that can work with Catalyst.
-An MLIR plugin is a shared object that implements a compilation pass compatible with the MLIR framework.
-Catalyst is built on top of MLIR, this means that MLIR plugins work with Catalyst.
-This can enable anyone to build quantum compilation passes and new dialects as well.
+This page describes how to develop an MLIR plugin that can work with Catalyst.
+An MLIR plugin is a shared object, defined and built outside of a project’s primary source tree, that implements custom dialects or compilation passes compatible with the MLIR framework.
+Because Catalyst is built natively on top of MLIR, it seamlessly supports these external plugins.
+This extensibility allows developers to integrate custom quantum compilation passes and dialects directly into the Catalyst compilation pipeline.

 Building the Standalone Plugin